wangshisheng/DEWNA/README.md

 ## Friendly suggestion
-1. Open NAguideR with Chrome or Firefox.
+1. Open DEWNA with Chrome or Firefox.
-2. The minimum operating system specifications are: **RAM 4GB, Hard drive 100 GB.**
+2. The minimum operating system specifications are: **RAM 8GB, Hard drive 500 GB.**

 ## Contact